Alsaegh98/delivery_app/README.md

 * Ill make the order has been delivered button and delete button
 # Inside the views directory create partials directory
 - [ ] _navbar.ejs

+# technologies used:

+- node.js
+- HTML
+- CSS
+- mongoDB

+# Future enhancements

+- add more than 1 order in a single place new order
+- add a tracking sytem for the driver
+- add an other feature as an imported or exported order
+- add an address for the user that placed the order